 Department of Surgery, The Aga Khan University Hospital, Nairobi

-Correspondence to: Dr. Mbaabu Karen, The Mater Hospital, Nairobi; email:
+Correspondence to: Dr. Mbaabu Karen; email:

-Key words: Early breast cancer, Axillary dissection, DASH score, Upper arm disability
+Keywords: Early breast cancer, Axillary dissection, DASH score, Upper arm disability

 Ann Afr Surg.
-2019; 17(1):*** DOI:
+2020; 17(3):99–102

 Conflicts of Interest: None

-© 2019 Author.
-This work is licensed under the Creative Commons Attribution 4.0 International License.
+© 2020 Author.
+This work is licensed under the Creative Commons Attribution 4.0 International License

 The state of the axillary lymph nodes has a large bearing on the overall prognosis of the patient.
-Clinically impalpable nodes in breast cancer, undergo sentinel lymph node biopsy in order to identify nodal metastasis, which, if present will result in axillary lymph node dissection (1,2).
+Clinically impalpable nodes in breast cancer undergo sentinel lymph node biopsy (SLNB) to identify nodal metastasis, which, if present, will result in axillary lymph node dissection (ALND) (1,2).

-Axillary surgery often results in longstanding upper arm physical impairments and functional limitations (3).
-Common impairments include pain, lymphedema and upper arm weakness, (4) Of these, upper arm disability has been shown to affect quality of life (QOL) the most (5).
+Axillary surgery often results in long-standing upper arm physical impairments and functional limitations (3).
+Common impairments include pain, lymphedema and upper arm weakness (4).
+Of these, upper arm disability has been shown to affect quality of life (QOL) the most (5).
 Upper arm disability is defined as limitation of a previously normal functional upper extremity, extending from the shoulder to the wrist.
 It is a specific disease entity whose impact has increased in the last 10 years (6,7).
-Despite the fact that breast cancer is the most common cancer that affects females in Kenya, there are no current national figures that describe the incidence and degree of post-operative upper arm disability.
+Despite breast cancer being the most common cancer that affects females in Kenya, no current national figures describe the incidence and degree of post-operative upper arm disability.

 the upper limb.
 The tool gives clinicians and researchers the advantage of having a single, reliable instrument that can be used to assess any or all joints in the upper extremity.

 In our study, we used this tool as a one-off assessment for each patient.
 For the purposes of this study, the DASH questionnaire was not used to assess the effectiveness of an intervention.
 Instead, we used it because of its validated, non-invasive nature of assessing arm symptoms.
 We analyzed responses to sections of the questionnaire (domains) which are attributed to particular symptoms such as pain and quality of life.